 Employee assistance programme

-Season Ticket Loan

 How to apply:

 To apply, please submit the form below and include a copy of your CV.
 Closing date: 10:00am Wednesday 25th March

+Interviews will take place on 2 April at Drinkaware’s office: 1st Floor, Michael House, 35 Chiswell Street, London, EC1Y 4SE

 We will only be able to consider applications submitted via the online link attached and not sent via email.